BattletechModders/CustomAmmoCategories/README.md

-   "DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false - Set is distance damage variance is reversed
+   "DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false - Set is distance damage variance is reversed "DamageMultiplier":0.1667, - damage multiplier for this mode effective value will be Weapon.DamagePerShot*Ammo.DamageMultiplier*Mode.DamageMultiplier rounded

-   "HeatGeneratedModifier" : 1,
+								to nearest integer.
+If omitted assumed to be 1.0.
+								I can't use existing "ArmorDamageModifier" and "ISDamageModifier" cause
+								  1) it is unknown what damage must be displayed in HUD
+								  2) it is difficult separate damage at place of impact "AlwaysIndirectVisuals": false, if true missiles will always plays indirect visuals, even if direct line of sight exists "HeatGeneratedModifier" : 1,
    "ArmorDamageModifier" : 1,
    "ISDamageModifier" : 1,